 I will be brief because I know that many other right hon. and hon.
 Members want to speak in this debate.
 I have said before that it is very easy to remain in our entrenched positions and to keep saying the same things over and over again.
 However, I challenge hon.
 Members on both sides of the House to think about whether now is the time—and we have heard that my hon.
 Friend the Member for East Worthing and Shoreham (Tim Loughton) could vote for the agreement tonight—to say that we will change our positions.

-Actions and votes have consequences, and if this withdrawal agreement is not passed this evening, we may move on tomorrow to a debate about no deal and we may then on to a debate about the extension of article 50.
+Actions and votes have consequences, and if this withdrawal agreement is not passed this evening, we may move on tomorrow to a debate about no deal and we may then move on to a debate about the extension of article 50.
 There will be those in this House who want to have those debates, either because they think no deal is a good thing, or because they think they can take it off the table and potentially put the option of remaining on the table.